 Two different iron compositions

 Other meteorites, for example from Mars, tell us that at the beginning the iron isotopic composition of material contributing to the growing Earth was different.
-Most likely due to thermal processing of dust close to the young sun, the researchers from StarPlan explain.
+Most likely due to the thermal processing of dust close to the young sun, the researchers from StarPlan explain.

 “If the theory of early planetary accretion really is correct, water is likely just a by-product of planet formation.” — Professor Martin Bizzarro